isomerpages/moe-chijsngsec/_infohub/Admissions.md

 Shortlisted candidates will be invited to attend an interview at CHIJ SNGS.

 #### **<u>Admission for Returning Singaporeans</u>**

 Returning Singaporean children are Singapore Citizens or Singapore Permanent Residents who currently reside overseas and are not studying in a mainstream primary school in Singapore.

 For further information on the available options to seek admission to a mainstream secondary school in Singapore, including CHIJ SNGS, please refer to the following website for details:

 Admissions for Returning Singaporeans
 [https://www.moe.gov.sg/returning-singaporeans](https://www.moe.gov.sg/returning-singaporeans)

-<u><b>Admission for International Students</b></u>
+#### **<u>Admission for International Students</u>**
 International Students who are keen to seek admission to a mainstream school in Singapore, including CHIJ SNGS, are required to take part in the Admissions Exercise for International Students (AEIS).

 For further information, please refer to the AEIS website:

 Admissions for International Students
 [https://www.moe.gov.sg/international-students](https://www.moe.gov.sg/international-students)